 All of our inventory purchases are denominated in U.S. dollars.
-Approximately 17% of our net revenue in the six months ended June 30, 2020 was denominated in foreign currencies and any unfavorable movement in the exchange rate between U.S. dollars and the currencies in which we conduct sales in foreign countries could have an adverse impact on our net revenue.
+More than 20% of our international sales are denominated in foreign currencies and any unfavorable movement in the exchange rate between U.S. dollars and the currencies in which we conduct sales in foreign countries could have an adverse impact on our net revenue.
 Our operating expenses are denominated in the currencies of the countries in which our operations are located, which are primarily in the United States, Europe, China and Taiwan.
 Our operating results and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates.
 As we grow our operations, our exposure to foreign currency risk could become more significant.
 We analyzed our foreign currency exposure to identify assets and liabilities denominated in other currencies.
 A hypothetical ten percent change in exchange rates between those currencies and the U.S. dollar would increase or decrease our gains or losses on foreign currency exchange of approximately \$3.7 million in our combined consolidated financial statements for the six months ended June 30, 2020.